How to Choose the Right Therapist

 If your life is already overloaded or travel is difficult, online therapy can help maintain consistency.
 Some therapists also offer hybrid models, combining both formats.

-At Aligned, all recommended therapists offer either in-person sessions within Oxford city or secure online therapy—or both.
+At Aligned, all recommended therapists offer either in-person sessions within Oxford city or secure online therapy, or both.

-How to Choose a Therapist That’s Right for You
+How to Choose a Therapist That Is Right for You

-Specialism: For anxiety, trauma, addiction, or couples counselling, you need someone trained in those specific areas.
+- Specialism: For anxiety, trauma, addiction, or couples counselling, you need someone trained in those specific areas.

-Accreditation: As above, check that your therapist is a member of BACP, UKCP or BABCP.
+- Accreditation: As above, check that your therapist is a member of BACP, UKCP or BABCP.

-Availability: Can they see you this week or next?
+- Availability: Can they see you this week or next?
 Long delays can reduce engagement.

 Common Mistakes to Avoid